 - 6.1 Urban Vision Partnership Ltd was commissioned by Knowsley MBC to undertake a Sustainability Appraisal of the proposed modifications to the Local Plan: Core Strategy.
-The appraisal work has been informed by national guidance, best practice and the methodology proposed by the Council in their Scoping Report. - 6.2 The SA process involved assessing the modifications that are proposed to the Plan following the Examination in order to consider whether these modifications have the potential to result in significant effects on sustainability objectives and, as a result, merit further consideration through the SA. - 6.3 This assessment identified that in the majority of instances, the proposed modifications would not significantly alter the intent of the Plan.
-Accordingly, many of the proposed modifications are unlikely to have a significant material impact on the performance of the Plan in the SA process and do not therefore merit further appraisal.
-Nevertheless, the assessment of the modifications did however identify a number of modifications that could be 'significant' in SA terms. - 6.4 These modifications have been appraised using the methodology set out in the Local Plan: Core Strategy SA Scoping Report and the SA Report of the Proposed Submission version of the Plan.
+The appraisal work has been informed by national guidance, best practice and the methodology proposed by the Council in their Scoping Report. - 6.2 The SA process involved assessing the both the modifications that were proposed to the Plan following the initial Examination hearing sessions in November 2013 and also the further modifications proposed by the Council after the reconvened hearings in July 2014 in order to consider whether these modifications have the potential to result in significant effects on sustainability objectives and, as a result, merit further consideration through the SA. - 6.3 This assessment identified that in the majority of instances, the proposed modifications and proposed further modifications would not significantly alter the intent of the Plan.
+Accordingly, many of the modifications are unlikely to have a significant material impact on the performance of the Plan in the SA process and do not therefore merit further appraisal.
+Nevertheless, the assessment of the modifications did identify a number of modifications that could be 'significant' in SA terms. - 6.4 These modifications have been appraised using the methodology set out in the Local Plan: Core Strategy SA Scoping Report and the SA Report of the Proposed Submission version of the Plan.
 This involved the consideration of the degree and type of impact, split by short term (0-5 years), medium term (5-10 years), and long-term (10+ years).
 It also predicted the certainty of impact (in terms of high, medium and low); the scale of impact (which ranged from local to national); the permanence of the impact; any key secondary, cumulative and/or synergistic impacts; and options for mitigation. - 6.5 The appraisal of the modifications to the plan included an assessment of four strategic options in relation to the allocation of Sustainable Urban Extensions (SUEs).
 This appraisal has demonstrated that although each of these options would have a similar impact on the majority of the sustainability objectives, converting all of the 'reserved' locations to SUE site allocations and allowing development early in the Plan period (Option 1) would provide a greater level of certainty that these sites would come forward and therefore increase the likelihood of there being a positive impact on a number of objectives, particularly in the early part of the Plan period. - 6.6 An appraisal has also been undertaken of a number of new policies that have been developed to support the development of these SUEs.

 Taken as a whole, the appraisals have indicated that these policies are likely to support the delivery of new housing and employment development and could therefore support the objectives that relate to providing good quality housing; improving the competitiveness of business and increasing the number of new businesses; and reducing unemployment.
 However, as these policies would support the release of a number of predominantly greenfield sites in the Green Belt, these policies would, on the whole, have the potential to have a negative or uncertain impact on the objectives that relate to landscape character; green infrastructure; and protecting land and soil.
+This appraisal has taken into account the further modifications to these policies which have been proposed following the reconvened hearings in July 2014.
+This has demonstrated that the further modifications would not significantly alter the performance of the policies in the SA process.